 ABOUT PRACTICAL AQUAPONICS

-HPA offers in-depth, hands-on, intensive training at different levels on all aspects of Aquaponics in South Africa.
+PA SA offers in-depth, hands-on, intensive training at different levels on all aspects of Aquaponics in South Africa.

 We sell Proven Aquaponics System kits of different sizes, components, consumables, and accessories.

 With a good knowledge of the Sub Saharan agricultural conditions, lifestyles and challenges, HPA strives to be the leader and preferred supplier of modular aquaponic systems, components and know-how with the goal of empowering people to produce their own healthy food using correctly scaled appropriate technology.

 Martin Fick, initiator, and Director of HPA, has developed efficient, cost-effective and sustainable food production systems after 25 years’ of conventional crop farming and livestock management for export.
 Becoming conscious of the health risks that come with pesticides, as well as the myriad of problems that come with farming in the soil, he sought to optimise Aquaponics as a way of producing sustainable food in a small area with limited water and low energy requirements with a low start-up cost.
 Through years of research, trials, development and problem-solving, Martin has now developed the various proven customised aquaponics systems that may be optimised to suit a variety of needs.
 This opens up a whole new world to home-owners, hobbyists, restaurants and retail outlets where they may take control of the food they produce knowing that it is both healthy and environmentally responsible.

 Click here to get your own Entry Level or EnLe1 Aquaponics system

 The technology of Aquaponics has the power to transform the face of pure food production to high-end markets in Africa, and offers the economic engine that can drive social and economic development business models for rural communities and villages as well as to entrepreneurial business ventures.